Fact sheet: Excavation (in dried soil) and off-site disposal – sediments

 Waste and Discharge

-• Water that has come into contact with the contaminated site may require treatment prior to being discharged into the environment.
-This includes carrier water from dewatering contaminated sediment, groundwater infiltration and surface water runoff into the site, as well as any water removed from the site prior to excavation activities
+Water that comes in contact with the contaminated site may need to be treated prior to being discharged into the environment.
+This includes water from the dewatering of contaminated sediments, infiltrated groundwater and surface water flowing towards the site, as well as any water removed from the site before excavation work begins.
+Contaminated groundwater is either stored in tanks for off-site transportation and treatment or treated on site for discharge into the municipal sanitary or stormwater sewer system or into designated infiltration areas.

-• Resuspension of sediment is possible post-excavation, as water is allowed to return to the site.
+Resuspension of sediment and high turbidity in water are possible post-excavation, as water is allowed to return to the site.
 Resuspension may be mitigated by slowly allowing water to refill the area (i.e., preventing a surge of water to the area).
-In locations with very fine sediments, an armouring layer of gravel or rocks may be added to prevent sediment resuspension
+In locations with very fine sediments, an armouring layer of gravel or rocks may be added to prevent sediment resuspension.

 Physical analysis